 I would love to go into detail about everything I’ve seen in Colombia, but I’m also facing the backlog of the year with alllllllllll the equally amazing places I’ve seen from my Career Break year, so I suspect it will be awhile before I get around to them, so here’s a bit of a summary post to give you a taster of my adventures so far.
 I’ll probably do up a more detailed post in future, but feel free to drop me a comment or email to ask for more details and I’ll help as best as I can.
 Meanwhile my Instagram page @theoccasionaltraveller is probably the most updated.

 Booking.com affiliate links in the post below.

 At over 4,000m above sea level, the capital city Bogotá is cool in both temperature and culture.
-Had an awesome bike tour (tejo!) and I also enjoyed the graffiti tour here.
+Had an awesome bike tour (we played tejo!) and I also enjoyed the graffiti tour here.
 One of my best memories that you can read about is a really serendipitous day trip to La Chorerra, highest waterfall in Colombia just an hour away from Bogotá.

-I loved the vibe of Medellín with all its Botero art, and it’s the only one in Colombia with a metro system that includes cable cars – excellent birds eye views for cheap!
+I loved the vibe of Medellín with all its Botero art, and it’s the only one in Colombia with a metro system that includes cable cars – excellent birds-eye views for cheap!
 The day trip out to Guatape and El Penon was amazing, especially getting to play paintball in Pablo Escobar’s old summer house was a pretty bizarre but cool experience.

 This dream diving paradise adventure was not meant to be as we encountered the worst weather there with all boats getting cancelled, being rained on a lot so we ended up cutting short our visit and heading to Cartagena early.